-Mike Gallego completed his fifth season as the A's third base coach in 2013.
-It was his 17th season in the Oakland organization, which includes 12 years as a player.
+Mike Gallego completed his sixth season as the A's third base coach in 2014.
+It was his 18th season in the Oakland organization, which includes 12 years as a player.

 A native of Whittier, Calif., Gallego graduated from St. Paul High School (Santa Fe Springs, Calif.) and attended UCLA for three years before being drafted by the A's.
-He and his wife, Caryn, have twin sons, Nicholas and Joseph (12/29/88) and a daughter, Allison (12/12/90).
+He and his wife, Caryn, have twin sons, Nicholas and Joseph (Dec.
+29, 1988) and a daughter, Allison (Dec.
+12, 1990), and reside in Phoenix, Ariz.
 Nicholas played in the farm systems of Arizona (2010-12) and Colorado (2013).
-He and his family reside in Phoenix, Ariz.